andrebriggs/spk-demo/README.md

 * Develop a way to help users quickly and interactively build up their configuration
 * Supercharge our scaffolding by doing what we do in the integration tests

+## Current Requirements

+Current this prototype assuming the repo for this project is a sibling to a the `spk` repo.
+The sibling `spk` must be named `spk`.

 ------
 ## TypeScript Links